 If you are unfamiliar with water navigation or need a refresher, the BoatUS Foundation and USCG offer classes such as How to Use GPS and Modern Marine Navigation.

 NOAA provides a list of NOAA-certified companies to sell paper navigation charts.

 If your boat starts taking on water, you will want something to bail it out.
 Your vessel may or may not have an electric bilge pump, but even if it does, a manual device is good to have on hand.

 Depending on the size of your boat, you can use different things to get the job done.
-For smaller craft, a plastic milk jug cut into a scoop may work.
+A plastic milk jug cut into a scoop may work for smaller crafts.
 5-gallon buckets are another option.
-If you have a larger boat, a manual bilge pump is probably best.
+A manual bilge pump is probably best if you have a larger boat.

-When it comes to keeping tools on your boat, what is considered essential versus over the top is hotly debated.
+What is considered essential versus over the top is hotly debated regarding keeping tools on your boat.
 If you have high confidence in your fix-it ability, then having a wider variety of tools may be great.
-On the other hand, if you can’t tell the difference between a flat-head and a Phillips, then less is the way to go.
+On the other hand, if you can’t tell the difference between a flathead and a Phillips, then less is the way to go.

 In an emergency, a mirror is quite valuable.
-It can be used for locating a dropped screw or to signal for help.
-You can purchase a signal mirror, but in a pinch, any mirror will do.
+It can be used to locate a dropped screw or signal for help.
+You can purchase a signal mirror, but any mirror will do in a pinch.
 Many compasses have built-in signal mirrors.

-Binoculars are great to have onboard, even if they don’t live in your emergency kit.
-While they are useful for wildlife watching and stargazing, in an emergency, they can be used to spot land or signal to a nearby vessel.
+Binoculars are great to have on board, even if they don’t live in your emergency kit.
+While they are helpful for wildlife watching and stargazing, they can be used in an emergency to spot land or signal to a nearby vessel.

 - Raincoat or Poncho

 Many people overlook packing emergency food in their kit.
 Even if you brought sandwiches for lunch and snacks for the afternoon, your emergency kit should include food for an extra day or two when your trip unexpectedly lasts.